DariusB-CS/Stonks-DataBase/README.md

 # Agentic-Stonks-DataBase
-A group project that implements a database to a previous project designed by me and a few others.
+A group project that implements a database to a previous project about stocks designed by me and a few others.